Misinformation and disinformation are not the same.

 Some people, interest groups, and organizations benefit from people not knowing the truth.
 And they create or spread untruths—or simply don’t bother to set the record straight—for their own personal, financial, or political gain.

-For an example of disinformation, we can look to a more recent US presidential election.
+For an example of disinformation, we can look to another US presidential election.
 Joe Biden won the 2020 election; this result was clear after multiple recounts in several states.
-However, numerous bad actors have deliberately spread lies to convince people otherwise.
+However, numerous bad actors subsequently spread lies to convince people otherwise.

 This disinformation is still circulating.
 Very few influential people who publicly claimed that President Biden lost have acknowledged the truth.
 And it’s because they stand to gain from the lie.